Everyone is having issues, it's Valentine's Day, and a new succubus makes the scene.

 “Maybe I’m adopted,” Jake countered.

-“It’s not just that.
-There are plenty of references on Dawn’s website about how little of our history you know that even a preschooler could recite.
-And how you keep asking about our holidays and customs.”
+of our history you know that even a preschooler could recite.
+And how

 “My home is very different,” Jake countered.